Duet3D/MQTT-WPA2-Enterprise-Demo/mqtt/README.md

     - This is not ok, and should results in an error GCode result.
 Configuration is only possible while the protocol is disabled.

+5. Network interface is disabled while MQTT client is active